How To Study Logical Reasoning For LSAT India 2024?

 There is no substitute for practice.
 Consider it a ritual that you cannot bypass and which would ultimately define your success.
 Logical reasoning is a mixed bag; you can never be 100% sure of what's in store for you, so it would be better to prepare for the worst and expect the best.

 If you find the LSAT questions easy, try practising the GMAT reasoning questions, as they will surely put your skills to the test.
-Once you have mastered the general approach to solving these questions, work on your speed.
+Work on your speed once you have mastered the general approach to solving these questions.

 Speed checks are vital for any competitive exam, and LSAT is no different.
-You should remember that, unlike the law entrance exams other than CLAT, where you can take up GK and solve it quickly, here you won’t have that cushion, so work on this aspect.
+You should remember that, unlike the law entrance exams other than CLAT, where you can take up GK and solve it quickly, you won't have that cushion here, so work on this aspect.

 Tip #5: Try the Visualisation Technique